 Katherine, a Colorado native, grew up participating in an array of winter sports, running, and dancing, giving her an innate fascination with the inner workings of the human body.
 She received her first acupuncture treatment at nine years old to help with a bout of indigestion, and has taken full advantage of the medicine for many other ailments throughout her life.
 She earned her degree in international studies and Spanish from the University of Denver after also studying abroad in Mendoza, Argentina at the Universidad del Cuyo and the Universidad del Congreso.
 While attending college, Katherine frequently visited Dr. Michael Winer, a chiropractor and energy healer, in Hood River, Oregon.
 Katherine began to learn the methods of Michael’s energy healing, and thought it was rather exciting, but did not consider it as a potential career.
 She dove into a world of international politics, and after taking a trip to Cuba with the Chamber of the Americas in 2014 in an attempt to rationalize with both Cuban and American politicians, it was clear that she was on the wrong path.
 She packed her bags and moved to Portland to attend the Oregon College of Oriental Medicine and learn the art of Chinese medicine as well as hone her skills as an energy healer.

 Katherine graduated from the Oregon College of Oriental Medicine with her master’s degree in acupuncture and Oriental medicine.
 She is also accredited by the American College of Acupuncture and Oriental Medicine, the Oregon Medical Board, and the National Certification Commission for Acupuncture and Oriental Medicine.
 After completing an acupuncture internship at the Legacy Pain Management Clinic, she is more passionate than ever about integrative care.
 She is enthusiastic about tackling any condition that may cause trouble, but she is especially interested in musculoskeletal pain, digestive issues, the aging process, women’s health, and the mental/emotional realm.
-She plans on obtaining additional certification in the treatment of sports injuries and take an extra course on facial acupuncture in the coming year.
+She is certified in cosmetic acupuncture and loves helping you put your best face forward!

 In her spare time, Katherine enjoys spending quality moments with her husband and their two chihuahuas, Falkor and Atreyu (Neverending Story reference!).
 She loves to dance, and is part of a hula halau where she participates and performs in Tahitian dancing.
 Being from Colorado, she is drawn to hiking, trail running, skiing, and general exploration where the outdoors may enchant her.
 She also has a serious case of travel bug whose only cure is to see the most exotic corners of the earth, and hopes to take her practice internationally in the future.